MortalWombat-repo/Document_QA_with_FAISS/README.md

 - **Robust Error Handling**: Comprehensive error management and logging.
 - **Session Management**: Automatic cleanup of temporary session data.
 - **Professional Responses**: Formal, structured answers with context for contract-related queries.
+- **Modular design**: Functionalty is distributed around various modules and submodules as microservices to facilitate MLOps and deployment.

 ### Technologies